yters/samples/README.md

 `RScript lasso.r`

-It will produce two EPS images showing how varying the parameters for the regularization methods produce more accurate models than unregularized regression.
+It will produce two EPS images showing which parameter values for the regularization methods produce more accurate models than unregularized regression.

 ## memetic.py
 The `memetic.py` Python script is an agent swarm model demonstrating how ideas spread virally through a population, and how a few individuals can significantly impact which ideas the population adopts.